 If you’ve recently had a baby, are breastfeeding or have not yet had a period again following a birth, you need to think carefully about contraception and safe sex.

 The NHS offers free and confidential contraceptive services, including to young people under 16, and others regardless of disability, gender, ethnicity, religion and sexual orientation.
-Talk to your GP or public health nurse (health visitor) or find out more from NHS Choices.
+Talk to your GP, health visitor, school nurse or find out more from the NHS website.

 Following the birth of a child, you may want to get advice on changing the method of contraception and explore the options that suit you and your partner best.

 The Family Planning Association offer lots of useful information.

 Good sexual health is about being confident and in control and also about keeping yourself and others safe.
 It includes reducing your risk of getting sexually transmitted infections (STIs) and having contraception that suits you and is reliable.

 - Contraception and pregnancy: Many types of contraception are available.
 While they all prevent pregnancy, not all will protect against sexually transmitted infections so you may also need to use a condom